andresrojanoc/LAMMPS-tools/README.txt

 #This repository contains useful tools for the molecular dynamics package LAMMPS

 #Python-for-LAMMPS:
 Scripts to handle LAMMPS output files

+#coulomb_smooth_potential:
+Scripts to perfom an additional type of Coulomb potential that allows the computation of the Coulomb interaction using a smooth truncation in LAMMPS